OPS unveils graduation plan

-Owensboro Public Schools unveiled its plan Thursday to host in-person graduations for its three high schools in the chance the COVID-19 mass gathering restrictions will be lifted sometime during the next three months.
+Owensboro Public Schools recently unveiled its plan to host in-person graduations for its three high schools in the chance the COVID-19 mass gathering restrictions will be lifted sometime during the next three months.

 OPS is asking Owensboro High School seniors and their families to “save the dates” for July 24, Aug.
 7 and Aug.
 8 for their in-person graduation.